ayyjohn/ayyjohn.github.io/_posts/2021-01-14-man-of-the-year.markdown

 ![unique_tweets](/assets/rochelle_moty/testing_unique_tweets.png)

 ### Let's bring her home, boys.
 I added a list of as many chargers roster players as I could think of, as well as some phrases such as "ASAP!" and "#Jackboyz" that could be used to make the tweets unique.
-Then I made it so it would use multiple in each tweet so that the uniqueness was increased to `35 * 7 * 35 * 6 * 6` possible tweets.
+Then I made it so it would use multiple in each tweet so that the total was increased to `35 * 35 * 7 * 6 * 6` possible tweets.
 {% highlight python %}
 for i in range(1000):
     name_one = random.choice(names)